Get access to everything we publish when you sign up for Outside+.

 4. It May Boost Weight Loss

-Pau d’arco may also aid weight loss.
-In one 16-week study, mice fed pau d’arco lost significantly more weight than those on a placebo.
+This multipurpose herb may also aid weight loss.
+In one 16-week study, mice fed the herb lost significantly more weight than those given a placebo.
 Part of the effect may be from a laxative action, as pau d’arco contains anthraquinones, the same type of laxative constituents as senna and aloe.
 A 2014 experiment indicated that pau d’arco attenuates increase in body weight and fatty liver from a high-fat diet.

 5. It Combats Fatigue

-Indigenous healers in South America use pau d’arco for a wide variety of other conditions, including fatigue.
+Indigenous healers in South America have traditionally used this herb for a wide variety of other conditions, including fatigue.
 A 2018 experiment found that a single dose of a polyphenol from the bark increased endurance.
 And a paper from 2019 indicated that pau d’arco helped protect nerves in Parkinson’s disease, which is often associated with fatigue.

 How to Take Pau d’Arco